We hope you enjoyed this infographic and we’d love to hear any arguments you have relating to fossil fuels. Let us know in the comments section.

 Please include attribution to arbtech.co.uk with this graphic.

 Founder and Director at Arbtech.
-Rob is an MBA, Chartered Biologist (CBiol), former infantry soldier, and IBJJF Brazilian jiu-jitsu gold medalist (heavyweight).
-Rob studied at both Durham and Oxford, and is now pursuing an MSc psychology with Liverpool.
+Rob is an MSc, MBA, Chartered Biologist (CBiol), former infantry soldier, and IBJJF Brazilian jiu-jitsu gold medalist (heavyweight).
+Rob studied at Liverpool, Durham and Oxford, and is now pursuing his 3rd masters degree.
 He is fanatical about anything outdoors and competitive, and is a customer service zealot.

 Are you sure you want to leave without a free quote?